HPCE/hpce-2016-cw6/readme.md

   not think in terms of graphs, so a custom OS is needed which understands the topology of the hardware, and can then map a given application topology onto the hardware.
-For a regular 2D toplology (e.g. the cartesian grid seen in CW3) this is relatively easy, but most problems require less regular or completely unstructured meshes.
+For a regular 2D topology (e.g. the cartesian grid seen in CW3) this is relatively easy, but most problems require less regular or completely unstructured meshes.